Ed-Davis/generic_playwright_framework/README.md

 Maybe this would be different if I had gone from project to project using the same tools to address the same needs, but quite gladly this is not the case, though I hope not.
 If you want to use your favourite hammer all the time, you might not be asking the right questions, as very rarely do you find every job you encounter is a nail (I'll stop with the metaphors now, possibly).
 Tech-Stack choice and solution design based on the context is a more valuable skill than remembering the specific commands and steps.
 The broader skills will serve you for a whole career whereas memorising stuff might only get you to the next patch!

 These are quite obscure requirements but were for a tech test written by someone who didn't seem to understand testing but who wanted an off the shelf solution free of charge without employing anyone!
 Seriously, the CEO even admitted he had no hesitation in using whatever tactics were needed to get the job done with the existing numbers (and skillset) - citing AI or any other method that gets them what they wanted.
 Therein lies some of the oddities in this solution; the page used archaic locator styles and page structure.
 Much of the stuff which was to work around this barrier (all software deserves assurance, like it or not!).
 This is why it is written in Javascript (their dev questioned why JS was used rather that TS, but it was a requirement, and you know what QA types are like when they see one of those!).
+With all this in mind I refer you back to the option to use this as a guide but to explore ways of implementing slicker solutions if your web app is more 'testable'.

 I’ve chosen to execute these tests using Chrome, but most browsers can be used, or even, of course, a third-party browser farm service - implementing them is surprisingly east these days.